 As Research/Recruiting Intern for The Marymont Group and jetDIVERSITY, Syed helped source candidates for executive-level positions at major corporations and executed special research projects.
 He also helped rebrand jetDIVERSITY and build its social media presence.

-Syed is on the English Majors Committee and on the Student Steering Committee of the Allbritton Center for the Study of Public Life (CSPL).
+Syed was on the English Majors Committee and on the Student Steering Committee of the Allbritton Center for the Study of Public Life (CSPL).
 The majors committee works with Professor Courtney Weiss Smith to cultivate community around the major through events such as Open Mic shows and the Majors Lecture Series.
 The CSPL ties together social scientific disciplines and connects them with other sectors of “the public.”

 To view professional information, please view Syed’s LinkedIn page.

-Research Interests: foreign policy, international organization, nationalism, transnationalism, intersections of government and technology (government 2.0, open government), community building, education policy, political rhetoric, urban studies, public health,
+Research Interests: foreign policy, international organization, nationalism, transnationalism, intersections of government and technology (government 2.0, open government), community building, education policy, political rhetoric, urban studies, public health, nutrition, food access.